rentready/flutter-selenium-bridge/README.md

 ```

 Remember to replace the XPath selectors with those that match the elements in your specific Flutter Web application.

-## Ease of Adoption and Learning Curve
-Flutter Selenium Bridge allows QA engineers to adopt Selenium for creating UI tests without requiring in-depth knowledge of Flutter's internals.
-This package simplifies the process of enabling Selenium to work with Flutter Web applications, making it accessible for teams to implement automated UI testing for their deployed applications.

-## How It Works
-Flutter Selenium Bridge provides the necessary tools and instructions to enable accessibility within the Flutter Web application, allowing Selenium to recognize and interact with each UI component as if they were standard HTML elements.
-This is achieved by addressing the challenges posed by the CanvasKit renderer and ensuring that the UI elements are testable by Selenium.

 ## Contributing
 We welcome contributions to the Flutter Selenium Bridge project.
 If you have suggestions or improvements, please submit a pull request or open an issue on our [GitHub repository](https://github.com/rentready/flutter-selenium-bridge).